-Direct Third Sector representation in these new partnerships and authorities is somewhat limited and it is not yet known how well they will serve sector interests.
-It is clear, however, that if the Third Sector is to have an influential voice on these new regional decision-making institutions, it needs good quality intelligence to inform debates rather than relying on small-scale snap-shot studies or anecdotal evidence.
+Direct Third Sector representation on these new partnerships and authorities is limited and it is not yet known how well they will serve the interests of the sector.
+It is clear, however, that if the Third Sector is to have an influential voice in these new regional decision-making institutions, it needs good quality intelligence to inform debates rather than relying on smallscale snap-shot studies or anecdotal evidence.

 It is not the purpose of this research to produce recommendations on how to shape policy or allocate resources.
-But rather, its aim is to provide robust independent evidence which can be used, where appropriate, to strengthen civil society.
+But rather, it is to provide robust independent evidence which can be used, where appropriate, to strengthen civil society.

-Local authorities and combined authorities are faced with many social and economic challenges across the North of England.7 These challenges cannot be tackled alone however and the Third Sector has a major role to play in attending to issues which the public and private sectors do not prioritise or are unable to deal with due to their limited resources.
+Local authorities and combined authorities are faced with many social and economic challenges across the North of England.10 These challenges cannot be tackled alone however and the Third Sector has a major role to play in attending to issues which the public and private sectors do not prioritise or are unable to deal with due to their limited resources.

 The issues TSOs address at a local level are more pressing in some places than others.
-Recently published data using the English Indices of Deprivation show that the North has more than its fair share of problems to deal with.8 The indices combine a range of factors to produce headline data on the relative affluence or deprivation of local areas.
-There are 37 indicators which are combined under the following headings: income, employment, health deprivation and disability, education, skills and training, crime, barriers to housing and services and the living environment.
+Recently published data using the English Indices of Deprivation show that the North has more than its fair share of problems to deal with.11 The indices combine a range of factors to